 Imported vehicles that have not been previously registered in Australia cannot be inspected and measured by HVRAS accredited persons.
 These imported vehicles must be sighted by the Department of Transport and Main Roads for verification with the vehicle import documents.

 HVRAS accredited person list

-If you are looking for a HVRAS accredited person in your area, or are a HVRAS accredited person and want to check your contact details, check our list of HVRAS accredited persons, which is sorted by HVRAS Person's Operating Area.
+To find a HVRAS accredited person in your area, please refer to the list of HVRAS accredited persons, which is sorted by HVRAS accredited person's location.

 Making a HVRAS application

-To become a HVRAS accredited person, you must complete a HVRAS Application form (F4331) and email or post it to the Department of Transport and Main Roads' training coordinator for your region, as follows:
+To become a HVRAS accredited person, you must complete a HVRAS Application form (F4331).
+You completed application can be emailed or posted to the Department of Transport and Main Roads' training coordinator for your region, as follows:

 Northern Region (Townsville, Cairns and west to Mt Isa)

 Postal address: PO Box 7466, Garbutt QLD 4814

 Central Region (Gladstone, Rockhampton, Mackay and west to Birdsville)

 Postal address: PO Box 5096, Red Hill, Rockhampton, QLD 4701